Fentanyl, a Deadly Bait and Switch Game

 The group began two years previously, eventually including over a dozen individuals.
 According to the allegations of the court documents, they met the ringleader while working at an eBay call center.
 The partnership began with two men.
 They started out by importing steroids, then reselling them to their friends from the gym.
 Another man pled guilty for assisting in the development of the recipe and pressing the pills laced with fentanyl.
 The fentanyl was shipped to several homes of the group’s members directly from China.
 The authorities stated the residents were then paid to turn over the drug.

-The powder was allegedly cut, fillers added and then pressed into pill form.
-According to the prosecutors, stamps and dyes were used to replicate the appearance of legitimate pills.
+Dealers allegedly cut the powder, added fillers, and then pressed it into pill form.
+According to prosecutors, traffickers used stamps and dyes to replicate the appearance of legitimate pills.
 Public health experts have issued warnings regarding the danger of small drug trafficking networks.
-Fentanyl is being cut and mixed despite the fact just a few flakes can be deadly.
-Due to the amateur equipment being used, one pill may only contain a small amount of fentanyl while another may have enough to cause immediate death.
+Dealers are cutting and mixing fentanyl despite the fact just a few flakes can be deadly.
+Due to the amateur equipment dealers use, one pill may contain only a small amount.
+Another pill may have enough fentanyl to cause immediate death.

 According to the prosecutor, the pills being shipped were poison in disguise.
 Average people purchased these pills such as someone who became addicted due to an injury or surgery.
 The pills were sold at a dark-web marketplace on the internet called Pharma-Master.
 Reaching the dark web requires a special browser and is frequently used for dark activity.
 The dark-web also has user-friendly sites a lot like eBay and Amazon.
 The court documents stated Pharma-Master is one of the more prominent dealers often processing as many as fifty orders per day.

-The pills were counted, vacuum-sealed and shipped to homes throughout the United States in envelopes.
-According to the prosecutors, the packages had phony return addresses and fake invoices.
-Mailboxes throughout Salt Lake City were used to drop the packages so the group could hide from the police.
+Traffickers counted, vacuum-sealed and shipped the pills to homes throughout the United States in envelopes.
+According to prosecutors, the group used phony return addresses and fake invoices on the packages.
+The group used mailboxes throughout Salt Lake City to drop the packages.
+This allowed them to hide from the police.
 Some of the orders were smaller while others contained thousands of pills.
-The prosecutors stated these were sent to drug dealers and gang members who sold them on the streets.
-The cost of making each pill was less than one cent yet the prosecutors said they sold on the street for $20.
+Prosecutors stated they sent these to drug dealers and gang members.
+These dealers and gang members sold them on the streets.
+Making each pill cost less than one cent.
+Yet prosecutors said dealers sold them on the street for $20.

 Preventing Deaths from Fentanyl

-Preventable injuries and deaths such as fatal overdoses are often referred to as accidental.
-This implies these deaths are unable to be prevented.
-Overdoses can be prevented when the individual can easily access the help they require.
+People often refer to preventable injuries and deaths such as fatal overdoses as accidental.
+This implies these deaths cannot be prevented.
+However, we can prevent overdoses when individuals can easily access the help they require.
 The third highest cause of death in the United States are preventable injuries.
 As the government attempts to establish control of the opioid epidemic, new chemicals are being produced to subvert the law.
 Enforcement and strict regulations are not enough to eliminate the market for illicit drugs or prevent access.

-Regulations are being pursued to decrease the fentanyl being received in the United States through China.
-The increasing demand for these types of drugs must also be addressed to ensure a real impact.
-This means the people must be educated regarding the true dangers including possible overdose and death resulting from fentanyl.
+Policymakers are pursuing regulations to decrease the fentanyl entering the United States through China.
+We must also address the increasing demand for these types of drugs.
+This ensures a real impact on the crisis.
+This means we must educate people regarding the true dangers.
+These dangers include possible overdose and death resulting from fentanyl.
 The reasons individuals started using these drugs are just as important.
 If these reasons are not addressed, the war on illegal drugs will never end.